m1maker/ngt-docs/ngt_documents/libraries/savedata/savedata.md

 by default, the savedata_def type is used.

-it is however not advised to use INI for saving many data, for example in game messages, because INI is used new line and = seperater.
+it is however not advised to use INI for saving many data, for example in game messages, because INI is used new line and = seperater and therefore with the data with line break will potentially end up with unexpected data incorrection.

 ## example

 ```
 #include"savedata.ngt"
 savedata sd("config.ini","",savedata_ini);